jonas-diete/music_library/design.md

 albums[1].title # =>  ‘Surfer Rosa’
 albums[1].release_year # =>  ‘1988’
 albums[0].artist_id #=> 2
-#........ return all other albums in the table

 # 2
 # Get a single album
 repo = AlbumRepository.new